setiQuest/ML4SETI/README.md

 The code challenge will ask participants to build a classification system based on a large body of simulated data that we are now constructing.
 You will receive the raw data for tens of thousands of signals, like the ones you see above.
-The simulated data set will be used for the training and test data sets for signal detection and classification tools.
-Models will be judged based on their accuracy and speed (the detection system is done in real-time so solutions will need to classify single events relatively quickly).
-The most-accurate solution, which can classify a single event in "real-time", will be installed into our data analysis pipeline at the Hat Creek Observatory.
+The most accurate classifier submitted by the end of the code challenge will be installed into the SETI Institute's data analysis pipeline to work on the latest observational data.

 #### The Hackathon